Gargi-collab/Gargi-collab/README.md

-## Hey there 👋
+Hey there 👋

-M.S.
-Computer Software Engineering student with experience in software development and applied AI.
-I build full-stack applications and ML-backed systems using Python, React, Node.js, SQL, and modern development workflows.

-### What I work on
-- Full-stack web applications (React, Node.js, PostgreSQL)
-- Backend APIs and system design
-- Applied AI/ML projects (NLP, Transformers, PyTorch)
-- Clean GitHub workflows with branches, PRs, and CI

-### Tech Stack
-- Languages: Python, JavaScript, Java, C++
-- Frontend: React, HTML, CSS, Bootstrap
-- Backend: Node.js, Express
-- Databases: PostgreSQL, MongoDB
-- ML: PyTorch, NLP, Transformers
-- Tools: Git, GitHub, Jenkins, Linux

-### Currently
-- Actively building and refining projects
-- Practicing DSA and problem-solving
-- Seeking software engineering / AI engineering internships
+I’m Gargi, an M.S.
+Computer Software Engineering student based in the United States.

+I build software systems and full-stack applications, and I enjoy adding AI where it actually makes sense.
+If an idea sticks in my head, I usually end up building it and shipping it.

+Most of my work lives around Python, React, Node.js, SQL, and applied AI projects (NLP, Transformers, PyTorch).
+I care about clean design, solid backend logic, and projects that feel complete, not half-done demos.

+When I’m not coding, I’m into escape games, Studio Ghibli films, Pilates, and working to lofi beats.